The Paper Chase

 5. Official ownership receipts for motorbike, ATV, etc.

 After reviewing your documents and copies, the car bonding clerk will enter your personal data into his computer.
-Then he will ask you for a valid Big-3 credit card (VISA, Master Card, or American Express) or VISA, ATM, check card.
+Then he will ask you for a valid Big-2 credit card (VISA, Master Card) or VISA, ATM, check card.
+AMERICAN EXPRESS CARDS ARE NO LONGER ACCEPTED.

-Important Note: The Car bonding fee can only be paid on-the-spot by a Big-4 valid credit card or valid ATM Check Card which displays a VISA Card logo.
-CASH IS NOT ACCEPTED, only these cards will work.
+Important Note: The Car bonding fee can only be paid on-the-spot by a Big-2 valid credit card or valid ATM Check Card which displays a VISA Card logo.
+CASH IS NOT ACCEPTED, only the cards will work.

 The motor vehicle under bond must exit Mexico before the permit expires or the vehicle can be confiscated and hefty fines assessed.
 The entire vehicle bonding process is computerized and the data base keeps an extremely reliable record whether the vehicle has been properly taken out of the country.

 If you fail to exit Mexico, or fail to stop at the border bonding station and return the paperwork and decal, the computer will after 180 days from initial date issuance of permit "blacklist" the owner so that he can not take a subsequent motor vehicle into Mexico.
 Few things in Mexico work as diligently as this computer program.
-If you violate the terms of the temporary import agreement you will be denied subsequent entry ; you can bank on it.
+If you violate the terms of the temporary import agreement you will be denied subsequent entry with a motor vehicle; you can bank on it.

 NOTE ON "FINES" AGAINST YOUR CREDIT CARD" IF YOU VIOLATE THE CAR BOND AGREEMENT

-In a nut shell this widely believed hogwash is pure baloney and I researched the issue to my satisfaction that it was nothing more than such.
+In a nut shell this widely believed hogwash is pure baloney and I researched the issue to my satisfaction that it was nothing more than urban legend.

 Cars with Mexican Frontera Plates must undergo exactly the same car bonding fee with credit card as do American and Canadian motor vehicles.
-But here's the hitch: Whereas Mexico cannot touch American or Canadian credit cards for one red centavo above the official bonding fee (Currently around twenty four dollars US), Mexicans with Frontera plates can have their Mexican Credit card "debited" automatically.
-I checked with the "Big-3" companies and they all emphatically stated that Americans and Canadians would first have to sign a contract wholly apart and separate from the card bonding agreement before any type of "automatic fine" could be assessed.
-"This amounts to a contract" spokespersons agreed, and it would have to meet our criteria and our criteria is strict about identifying an instrument such as what you are describing". ŒNuff said, Mexico cannot touch a credit card or ATM card without the owner's approval!
+But here's the hitch: Whereas Mexico cannot touch American or Canadian credit cards for one red centavo above the official bonding fee (Currently around thirty four dollars US), Mexicans with Frontera plates can have their Mexican Credit card "debited" automatically.
+I checked with the "Big-2" companies and they all emphatically stated that Americans and Canadians would first have to sign a contract wholly apart and separate from the card bonding agreement before any type of "automatic fine” or card debit could be assessed.
+"This amounts to a contract" spokespersons agreed, and it would have to meet our criteria and our criteria are strict about identifying an instrument such as what you are describing".
+Enough Said, Mexico cannot touch a credit card or ATM card without the owner's approval!

 IMPORTANT NOTE: The on-site processing of payment of your car permit assures the Mexican government that your identity documents and motor vehicle registration documents are not counterfeit.
 There really is no way for Mexican officialdom to authenticate your documents, so the next best thing was instituted (that the name on the documents matches the name on the credit card and that the credit card functioned to pay for the car permit (rather ingenious).

-IMPORTANT NOTE: If you are planning on crossing from the mainland over to Baja California with your motor vehicle and plan to turn in your car permit YOU MUST DO SO AT THE PORT IN BAJA CALIFORNIA.
+IMPORTANT NOTE: If you are planning on crossing from the mainland over to Baja California with your motor vehicle and plan to turn in your car permit YOU MUST DO SO AT THE DOCKING PORT IN BAJA CALIFORNIA.
 Don't drive up the peninsula and expect officials in Ensenada or Tijuana to cancel your car permit.
 They won't and you will be stuck.
-The same thing for issues and questions about car permits in mainland Mexico---Officials cannot do a thing for you.
+The same thing for issues and questions about car permits in mainland Mexico---Officials cannot do a thing for you, even at the main Customs building in Mexico City.
 They will tell you to return to the border.